Fracture Repair

 Importance of rest

 After surgery it will be extremely important for your pet to be strictly rested, ideally in a cage, to allow the bone to heal.
 For the first few weeks your pet won’t feel much like moving but after the bruising has reduced and the skin has healed, most pets feel really good and don’t understand that they have to rest – this is when it gets challenging.
 Most fractures require 8-12 weeks rest.
-Although the rest period sounds really long, the risk of not resting your pet is that the implants can break.
 After 6-8 weeks we will re-radiograph your pet to assess healing and formulate a plan regarding exercise and possible implant removal.

 Prognosis